More Capitol rioters in viral posts arrested, senator urges social media providers to keep data | Law-Order

 Before his arrest, NBC network reported, Chansley gloated about how the crowd infiltrated the Capitol, forcing lawmakers to flee.
 "The fact that we had a bunch of traitors in office, hunkered down, put on gas masks and retreat to their underground bunker, I consider that a win," he said to NBC News.

 Chansley faces several federal charges including violent entry and disorderly conduct on Capitol grounds.
-Media reports said he had often been seen at rallies supporting President Donald Trump.
+Media reports said Chansley had often been seen at rallies supporting Trump.
 Efforts by Reuters on Saturday to reach his relatives were unsuccessful, as were attempts to contact Johnson's family.

-The Miami Herald reported that on Johnson's social media pages, which have been taken down, he boasted of being in Washington ahead of the riots.
-It was unclear where Chansley was being held Saturday, or whether he or Johnson had legal representation.
+THREATS TO SPEAKER One man who was arrested in connection with the events at the Capitol and threats to lawmakers told FBI agents he arrived in Washington on Thursday, a day late for the rally, after being delayed en route in Ohio, federal court documents showed.

-Media reports quoted Evans as saying he wanted to apologize for his actions, and that he did not want create a distraction.
-Evans live-streamed himself entering the Capitol on Wednesday, and was recorded saying, "We're in, we're in!
+Evans, who had just been elected in November and on his campaign website had promoted himself as "a Pro Trump conservative who will always stand up, speak out, and Fight For Christian Values," live-streamed himself entering the Capitol on Wednesday, and was recorded saying, "We're in, we're in!
 Derrick Evans is in the Capitol," the Justice Department said in a release.

-The FBI and Washington's police department are jointly investigating the death of Capitol Police Officer Brian Sicknick, who was injured while defending the Capitol.
-Flags at the Capitol were lowered to half-staff on Friday in his honor.
-Capitol Police have said the Washington police's homicide unit was investigating the death.
+The FBI and the Washington police department's homicide unit are jointly investigating the death of Capitol Police Officer Brian Sicknick, who was injured while defending the Capitol.
+Sicknick had just been sworn in with the U.S. Capitol Police Department, fulfilling a lifelong dream.

-"Just because you've left the D.C. region, you can still expect a knock on the door if we find out you were part of the criminal activity at the Capitol," Steven D'antuono, the FBI Washington Field Office's assistant director in charge, said on Friday.
+Steven D'Antuono, the FBI Washington Field Office's assistant director in charge, said on Friday that rioters who had since returned home were not safe from arrest.
+"Just because you've left the D.C. region, you can still expect a knock on the door if we find out you were part of the criminal activity at the Capitol," D'Antuono said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)